xaoccc/python/Python-Fundamentals/Objects and Classes - Exericse/README.md

 | a_class = Class("11B")<br />a_class.add_student("Peter", 4.80)<br />a_class.add_student("George", 6.00)<br />a_class.add_student("Amy", 3.50)<br />print(a_class) | The students in 11B: Peter, George, Amy.
 Average grade: 4.77 |

 ## 6. Inventory
 Create a class Inventory.
 The \_\_init\_\_ method should accept only the \_\_capacity: int (private attribute) of the inventory.
-You can read more about private attributes here.
+You can read more about private attributes <a href="https://www.tutorialsteacher.com/python/public-private-protected-modifiers">here</a>.
 Each inventory should also have an attribute called items - empty list, where all the items will be stored.
 The class should also have 3 methods:
 *	add_item(item: str) - adds the item in the inventory if there is space for it.
 Otherwise, returns "not enough room in the inventory"
 *	get_capacity() - returns the value of \_\_capacity